Saint George's Day: Hungary

+It was not just a day of knighthood, folk celebration and the lifting of curses.
+It was for a reason that this day was thought to be of the Sabbath, St. George's Day was considered by Hungarian folklore to be a time for casting spells, when rituals were particularly powerful.
+This day, people were capable of dew-picking(harmatszedés).
+It was believed that dew squeezed from the field into the pot multiplied the butter.
+Fertility could also be 'stolen'.
+If you stole dew from a field that was growing well and then wiped it on your own lawn, you could steal the fertility of their land.

+But one must be careful, because at the dawn of Saint George's day the witches are also stealing dew, so you might catch a glimpse of them at road junctions.
+There are other supernatural beings to watch out for on this day.
+The Szépasszony spirits on this day, trick people and braid or entangle horses' manes.
+This can be guarded against by sprinkling blessed poppy seeds around the horses, saying:

+by which you obligate the spirit to count all of them.

+This day enables mortals to cast many other spells: for example, catching a snake on this day can give you great physical strength, but losing it will weaken you.

+It was also considered a day for walking in the woods and treasure hunting.
+In Berettyóújfalu, it was believed that every seventh year, flames would burst out of the ground, revealing treasure, guarded by an old man (presumably a ghost or goblin).

+Popular courses for the feast this day include: mutton pörkölt, Hungarian-grey-goulash, mangalitsa skewers.

 Iberian peninsula

 Spain

 Saint George became the patron saint of the former Crown of Aragon, when King Peter I of Aragon won the Battle of Alcoraz in 1096 commending his army and people to the auspices of the saint.
-He is also patron of several former territories under the Crown of Aragon, including Valencia, Catalonia, Sicily, Sardinia, and several regions of Italy.
+He is also patron of several former territories under the Crown of Aragon, including Aragon, Catalonia, Valencia, Sicily, Sardinia, and several regions of Italy.
 In most cases, the reason for those cities' adoption of the saint as their holy patron and shared flag is linked to the Aragonese colonial influence and various battles that occurred throughout the Mediterranean during the Reconquista.
-The international expansion of the Reconquista that followed over the next two centuries across the Mediterranean also led to the adoption of the cross of Saint George as a coat of arms by Christian Crusaders.
+The international expansion of the Crown that followed over the next two centuries across the Mediterranean also led to the adoption of the cross of Saint George as a coat of arms by Christian Crusaders.

-The Feast of Saint George is celebrated enthusiastically in the Region and former Kingdom of Aragon, and is a regional feast day.
+The Feast of Saint George is celebrated enthusiastically in the region and former Kingdom of Aragon, and is a regional feast day.
 On 23 April, Aragon celebrates its "Día de Aragón" (Day of Aragon) in commemoration of the Battle of Alcoraz (Baralla d'Alcoraz in Aragonese), where the city of Huesca was reconquered by the Aragonese army and in which tradition says that St. George appeared at a critical moment for the Christian Army.